scottystephens/stratifi/docs/migrations/README.md

 # Database Migrations Documentation

-This directory contains documentation about database migrations for Stratifi.
+This directory contains documentation about database migrations for Stratiri.

 ---